 You should also interview the contractors on your shortlist.
 A face-to-face meeting is one the best ways to get the measure of a professional, plus you can bring your gut into play.
 If your gut feels uneasy, take the hint and hire someone else.
 After all, you will be spending a lot of time with this person and they will be in your home – your personal safety space and sanctuary.
 You don’t want to be constantly butting heads or looking over your shoulder.

-When it Comes to the Interview:
+When It Comes To The Interview:

 Preparation is essential.
 Go to the meeting with a written description of everything you want done, as well as a list of questions you need to ask during the course of the interview (you can get ideas of appropriate questions on Trustmark).